warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 This page allows users to view all of the profiles available in the application.</p>

 <p><img src="images/AdminPage.png">
-If anyone is reported, the report is displayed here for admin users to review and take action.</p>
+If anyone is reported, the report is displayed here for admin users to review and take action.
+Additionally, the admin can view conversations between the reportee and reporter to help reach a decision.</p>

 ## Development History
 ### Milestone #1: